-The cost of a black vinyl chainlink fence will vary depending on the height and length of the fence.
+The price of a black vinyl chainlink fence will differ based on the fence’s height and length.

 In this article, I will help you learn about the chain link fence price tag and give you details you can use to evaluate this type of fencing.